EXCLUSIVE: 65 senior positions vacant in pharmaceutical PSUs and research institutes

-Indian drug pricing regulator under the government of India, the Department of Pharmaceuticals (DoP), which also holds responsibility for making affordable drugs available to public, is facing a severe manpower crunch, with vacancies for top positions lying unfulfilled.
+Drug pricing regulator -- Department of Pharmaceuticals (DoP), under the central government which also holds responsibility for making affordable drugs available to the public, is facing a severe manpower crunch, with vacancies for top positions lying unfilled.
 The department itself, along with its autonomous bodies and Central Public Sector Enterprises (CPSEs), has at least 65 positions in total vacant.

-According to an internal report of the department, DoP has at least 5 posts vacant, of which, one is of the Economic Adviser and 2 of Principal Private Secretaries and one each for undersecretary and principal staff officer.
-The report also mentions that National Institute of Pharmaceutical Education & Research, which comes under the DoP's ambit, too has a director level position vacant.
+According to an internal report of the department, the DoP has at least 5 posts vacant, of which, one is for the Economic Adviser and 2 for Principal Private Secretaries, and one each for the undersecretary and principal staff officer.
+The report also mentions that the National Institute of Pharmaceutical Education & Research, which comes under the DoP's ambit, too has a director-level position vacant.

 The CPSEs too have several posts vacant.
-There are five CPSEs under the administrative control of Department of Pharmaceuticals, i.e Karnataka Antibiotics & Pharmaceuticals Limited (KAPL), Rajasthan Drugs and Pharmaceuticals Limited (RDPL), Hindustan Antibiotics Ltd. (HAL) in Pune, Bengal Chemicals & Pharmaceuticals Limited (BCPL) and Indian Drugs and Pharmaceuticals Ltd (IDPL).
+There are five CPSEs under the administrative control of the Department of Pharmaceuticals, i.e Karnataka Antibiotics & Pharmaceuticals Limited (KAPL), Rajasthan Drugs and Pharmaceuticals Limited (RDPL), Hindustan Antibiotics Ltd. (HAL) in Pune, Bengal Chemicals & Pharmaceuticals Limited (BCPL) and Indian Drugs and Pharmaceuticals Ltd (IDPL).

 KAPL has at least 13 vacancies i.e. Senior Manager (05), Deputy General Manager (03) and General Manager (05).
-KAPL has 59 per cent of the equity shares of government of India and 41 per cent of equity shares of Karnataka State Industrial and Investment Development Corporation (KSIIDC).
+KAPL has 59 per cent of the equity shares of the government of India and 41 per cent of the equity shares of Karnataka State Industrial and Investment Development Corporation (KSIIDC).
 The paid-up share capital of the company as on date is Rs 13.49 crore, according to the government.

-HAL has the maximum number of vacancies at managerial level with 38 positions yet to filled.
-There has been cash infusion by the government worth Rs 137.59 crore for the company’s revival in recent years.
+HAL has the maximum number of vacancies at the managerial level with 38 positions yet to be filled.
+There has been a cash infusion by the government worth Rs 137.59 crore for the company’s revival in recent years.
 Recently the government approved a proposal of HAL to the tune of Rs 30.17 crore for setting up new powder injectable facilities for Cephalosporin (antibiotics to treat bacteria) and upgradation of existing facilities for penicillin.

 During 2019-20, HAL has achieved production of Rs 43.05 crore against Rs.54.51 crore in 2018- 19 and achieved a sales turnover (total revenue) of Rs 58.56 crore in 2019-20 against Rs 63.17 crore in 2018-19.